itisusama-writer/152410/chapter-3.md

 "Coming!"
 Aunt Fareeda called.
 She ushered everyone toward the door, grabbing bags and dupatta pins and water bottles.
 The small room erupted into organized chaos.

 Ayesha hung back, watching Areeba.
-Her cousin moved through the flurry with an odd carefulness, like she was navigating an obstacle course.
+Her sister moved through the flurry with an odd carefulness, like she was navigating an obstacle course.
 She picked up a small purse, her own purse, which she'd carried yesterday, and stared at it for a long moment before slinging it over her shoulder.

 Then she caught Ayesha watching and smiled.
 That same bright, empty smile.